CT Virtual Colonoscopy

 What is a CT Virtual Colonoscopy?

-CT Virtual Colonoscopy is an alternative to conventional colonoscopy, which requires the introduction of a long tube into the rectum and is then advanced through the entire colon.
+CT virtual colonoscopy is an alternative to conventional colonoscopy.
+Virtual colonoscopy requires a tube be placed in your rectum, and then the colon is filled with air.
 Unlike optical colonoscopy, virtual colonoscopy is a minimally invasive procedure and requires no sedation.
-While conventional colonoscopy takes two or more hours to perform, virtual colonoscopy can be completed within a half-hour and is a far more comfortable procedure.
+While conventional colonoscopy takes two or more hours to perform, virtual colonoscopy can be completed within a half-hour and is an alternative option for false traditional colonoscopy.

 Who should have a CT Virtual Colonoscopy?